nmb007/vagrant-lamp/README.md

 **NOTES:**

-1. Remember to always take back up of your database prior to running "**$ vagrant destroy**"
+1. Remember to always take back up of your database prior to running `vagrant destroy`

 2. Always run migrations and other framework specific shell utilities like yiic, zf from the guest machine